LLNL/lbann/docs/layers/math_layers.rst

 DFTAbs
 ----------------------------------------

-Absolute value of discrete Fourier transform One-, two-, or three-dimensional data is allowed.
+Absolute value of discrete Fourier transform.
+One-, two-, or three-dimensional data is allowed.
 The implementation is meant to be as flexible as possible.
 We use FFTW for the CPU implementation;
 whichever types your implementation of FFTW supports will be supported